 - After the wedding ring went on, all the attention, ski trips, sex, and other goodies went right out the window

 - The problem was that the “responsible, mature, reliable” woman who “made a good living” was a mirage…she only appeared that way because of the structure forced on her by the Army.
-After she left, the truth came out; she was practically helpless, and content to let me do everything.
+After she left, the truth came out; she was practically helpless and content to let me do everything.

-- I don’t know if things changed or I just woke up, but many of the traits that initially attracted me—maturity, stability etc—turned out to be illusions.
+- I don’t know if things changed or I just woke up, but many of the traits that initially attracted me—maturity, stability, etc—turned out to be illusions.
 My partner comes off as an easygoing guy with a heart of gold, but living with him is like being on the roller coaster to hell.

 - Those “child-like” qualities that attracted me ended up being really childish behavior.
-She is incapable of compromise, must always have things her way, cannot have a conversation about things that bother her without letting them build up and explode, cannot accept people for who the are (they are either good or bad, no middle ground), thinks that any slight is a direct affront to her, reacts to her emotions rather than reality.
+She is incapable of compromise, must always have things her way, cannot have a conversation about things that bother her without letting them build up and explode, cannot accept people for who they are (they are either good or bad, no middle ground), thinks that any slight is a direct affront to her, reacts to her emotions rather than reality.

 - Within the intense structure and accommodations of undergraduate school, she was sheltered from herself and her ADHD.
 As soon as she started grad school (right after we married), she hyperfocused on that, and I became simply a finished task on her “to do” list.
 I was alone a lot…with her bills.
 She’d run up significant credit card debt in college, and so I was stuck with those debts, too.